If you saw my traditional cannoli post yesterday, you know that I’ve delved into a new cooking experiment.

 3 1/2 T. coconut cream (skimmed from the top of a can of refrigerated coconut milk)

 1/4 c. organic flour

-Pop these in the oven for 11 minutes.
+- Pop these in the oven for 11 minutes.
 Rotate the pan and cook them for another 8 minutes.
-You should see the batter changing; it should start to bubble like pancake batter and change color.
+You should see the batter changing; it should start to bubble like pancake batter and change colour.
 By the end of the process, they should be brown and look crisp.

-Place it in the mixing bowl.
+- Place it in the mixing bowl.
 (Save the milk/water for a smoothie or other recipe.)
 Beat the coconut cream on high for 5-10 minutes.
-Add a teaspoon of maple syrup or vanilla to add flavor, if desired.
+Add a teaspoon of maple syrup or vanilla to add flavour, if desired.